Detailed Guide forNetwork and Computer Systems Administrators in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Network and Computer Systems Administrators in California is $90,117 annually, or $43.33 hourly.
+The median wage in 2016 for Network and Computer Systems Administrators in California was $90,117 annually, or $43.33 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Systems Administrators generally receive medical and dental insurance, vacation, sick leave, and retirement plans from their employers.
 Some employers may also offer stock options and bonuses.